bsantraigi/frp-double-tunnel/README.md

-# frp Double-Tunnel
+# frp Double Tunnel

 ## Use Case

-In this repository, we provide a simple solution to access a service running on a remote server.
-By following the steps outlined here, you will be able to access the service on your local server and local area network (LAN).
+In this repository, we provide a simple solution to access a service running on a remote server, from behind a firewall.
+Say, we're trying to access this service running on the remote server: 10.0.0.107:9090.
+After doing this full setup, you will be able to access this service on the local server (and LAN) on 127.0.0.1:69090 or <local-server-lan-ip>:69090.

 This solution is particularly useful when the local area network (LAN) is behind a strong firewall that blocks specific ports and protocols through deep packet inspection.
 By utilizing frp, you can bypass these restrictions and access a service running on a remote server within the LAN.